 - Don’t spray on your face.

-- Help small children apply and don’t place it on their hands.
+- Help small children apply it, but don’t place it on their hands.

 Follow these instructions properly, and DEET repellents can add a layer of protection against dangerous and annoying insects.